xlink-network/xlink-docs/special-features/README.md

 ## Explore

-- [Campaign Guide](campaign-guide.md): A detailed guide on how to participate in XLink campaigns.
+- [Campaigns Guide](campaigns-guide.md): A detailed guide on how to participate in XLink campaigns.
 - [Points](points.md): Discover how the XLink points system works and how you can earn rewards for your activity.

 ## Support